-The General Committee is composed of the dean and the associate dean of the Graduate School of Medical Sciences, the associate director of the Sloan-Kettering Division, one elected representative from each of the Fields of the Medical College Division and from each of the Units of the Sloan-Kettering Division, and two student representatives elected by the graduate student body.
-The General Committee approves new Fields; reviews the admission of students; approves major and minor subjects; reviews the requirements for degrees; and acts on faculty and student petitions.
+The General Committee is composed of the dean and the associate dean of the Graduate School of Medical Sciences, the associate director of the Sloan-Kettering Division, and one elected representative from each of the Fields of the Medical College Division and from each of the Units of the Sloan-Kettering Division.
+The General Committee approves new Fields; reviews the admission of students; approves major and minor subjects; reviews the curriculum of each Field; reviews the requirements for degrees; and acts on faculty and student petitions.